WheteThunger/MonumentAddons/README.md

 ## Features

-Easily spawn entities at monuments, which auto spawn after restarts and wipes.
+Easily spawn permanent entities at monuments, which auto respawn after restarts and wipes.

 - Setup is done in-game, no config needed
 - Uses familiar command syntax, based on `spawn <entity>`